Create a swarmEstimated reading time: 2 minutes

 Run the following command to create a new swarm:

-Note: If you are using Docker for Mac or Docker for Windows to test single-node swarm, simply run
+Note: If you are using Docker Desktop for Mac or Docker Desktop for Windows to test single-node swarm, simply run

 docker swarm initwith no arguments.
 There is no need to specify

 --advertise-addrin this case.
-To learn more, see the topic on how to Use Docker for Mac or Docker for Windows with Swarm.
+To learn more, see the topic on how to Use Docker Desktop or Mac or Docker Desktop for Windows with Swarm.